 We welcome those of you who wish to help another person apply for disability, retirement, spouse's, or Medicare benefits.
 You may be a friend, relative, attorney, paralegal, employer, or member of an advocacy group or organization.

-When you fill out the application, we may ask for information about you (the form completer), your relationship to the person you are applying for and, if applicable, the organization you work for.
+When you fill out the application, we may ask for information about you (the person completing the form), your relationship to the person you are helping to apply, if applicable, and the organization you work for.

-You do not need to be appointed as the representative of the person you are helping in order to help him or her apply for benefits.
-But if the person you are helping wants to officially appoint you as the authorized representative to do business with Social Security, you must submit Form SSA-1696-U4 ( Appointment of Representative).
+But if the person you are helping wants to officially appoint you as the authorized representative to do business with Social Security, you must submit Form SSA-1696-U4 (Appointment of Representative).